As this book has demonstrated, webpack is a versatile tool. To make it easier to recap the content and techniques, go

 - To keep your builds fast, consider optimizing.
 The Performance chapter discusses a variety of strategies you can use to achieve this.

 - The way webpack consumes packages can be customized.
 The Consuming Packages chapter covers specific techniques related to this.

 - Sometimes you have to extend webpack.
 The Extending with Loaders and Extending with Plugins chapters show how to achieve this.
 You can also work on top of webpack's configuration definition and implement an abstraction of your own for it to suit your purposes.

-- To get most out of webpack during development, use webpack-dev-server (WDS).
+- To get most out of webpack during development, use webpack-plugin-serve (WPS) or webpack-dev-server (WDS).
 You can also find middlewares which you can attach to your Node server during development.
-The Automatic Browser Refresh chapter covers WDS in greater detail.
+The Development Server chapter covers both in greater detail.

 - Webpack implements Hot Module Replacement (HMR).
 It allows you to replace modules without forcing a browser refresh while your application is running.
 The Hot Module Replacement appendix covers the topic in detail.